High Throughput Modelling and Measurement of Human Epithelial Models using Electrospun Conducting Polymers For Unlocking Data-Driven Drug Discovery

 Technology Development

-During our ERC CoG grant, we developed a novel technology that combines these two frontiers.
-By fabricating porous scaffolds from conducting polymer hydrogels, we were able to culture 3D organotypic models of human epithelial tissues while conducting highly sensitive, non-destructive electrochemical monitoring of the tissues.
+During our ERC CoG grant, we developed a novel technology which combines these two frontiers.
+By fabricating porous scaffolds from conducting polymer hydrogels, we were able to culture 3D organotypic models of human epithelial tissues, while conducting highly sensitive, non-destructive electrochemical monitoring of the tissues.

 Previous Findings